zhangwei217245/ActiveDR/README.md

 [![DOI](https://zenodo.org/badge/267735932.svg)](https://zenodo.org/badge/latestdoi/267735932)

-# ActiveDR - An Activeness-based Data Retention Action Recommender for HPC Facilities
+# ActiveDR - An Activeness-based Data Retention Solution for HPC Facilities.

-This is the implementation of ActiveDR, an Activeness-based Data Retention Action Recommender for HPC Facilities.
+This is the implementation of ActiveDR, an Activeness-based Data Retention Solution for HPC Facilities.

 Please notice that our implementation will continue to improve as the project progresses.
 Our implementation is written in python, and we use (or plan to use) the following packages in the program.